bureau14/qdb-api-nodejs/README.md

     var c = new qdb.Cluster('qdb://127.0.0.1:2836');
 ```

-OK, now that we have a connection to the cluster, let's store some [binary data](doc/QdbBlob.md):
+Now that we have a connection to the cluster, let's store some binary data:

 ```javascript
     var b = c.blob('bam');